J-Labodi/Accommodation-System/README.md

 ## Run the application locally

-In order to run the Currency Converter microservice in a local environment, complete the following steps;
+In order to run the Accommodation System in a local environment, download the project and run the LoginController.java file